Share:

 To complete this tutorial, you will need a Vonage API account.
 If you don’t have one already, you can sign up today and start building with free credit.
 Once you have an account, you can find your API Key and API Secret at the top of the Vonage API Dashboard.

-You will want to get the code from the GitHub repository - clone or download this to your development machine.
+Get the code from the GitHub repository - clone or download this to your development machine.

-Set Up The Application
+Set Up the Application

 To begin, change into the directory where you put the project code.
 Use Composer to install the dependencies by running this command: